proycon/ssam/README.md

 * Split input into multiple sets, user can specify the size of each set in either absolute numbers or a relative fraction.
 * Supports both sampling without replacement (default) or with replacement.
-* Defaults to line-based sampling, but a custom delimiter can be configured to sample larger blocks.
+* Defaults to line-based sampling, but a custom delimiter can be configured to sample larger blocks of variable size.
 * Can handle multiple input files that will be considered **dependent**.
 Useful for splitting and sampling for instance parallel corpora.
+* By default ordering is preserved, use ``--shuffle`` for more randomness.
-* Specify a seed for the random number generator to create reproducible samples.
+* Specify a seed for the random number generator to create **reproducible samples**.

 ## Installation